aiiie/dnuos/README.txt

 The list format is completely customizable and can be plain text or HTML.

-Dnuos supports MP3, AAC, Musepack, OGG Vorbis, and FLAC audio files.
+Dnuos supports MP3, AAC, Musepack, Ogg Vorbis, and FLAC audio files.
 Quality profile detection is also supported, including `LAME quality preset`_ information.